Who is eligible for equity release?

 Property location

-- Local market conditions – where property prices are stagnant or declining or where there is low demand for housing.
+- Local market conditions – where property prices are stagnant or declining or where there is a low demand for housing.

-Credit history – your credit history typically will not affect your eligibility as you do not have to demonstrate you have the funds to make monthly repayments.
+Credit history – your credit history will not usually affect your eligibility as you do not have to demonstrate you have the funds to make monthly repayments.
 However, you may not be accepted if you have been made bankrupt.

 Is it difficult to get equity release?

-As long as you are the right age and have a property that meets the company’s lending criteria, it is not difficult to release equity.
-As the loan is repaid from the sale of your property, you don’t have to demonstrate affordability as you do with other types of residential mortgages.
+As long as you are in the right age bracket and have a property that meets the company’s lending criteria, it’s not too difficult to release equity from your home.
+However, you must consult a suitably-qualified financial adviser.

 The process typically takes around 8 weeks but this will depend on your personal circumstances.